Morveus/bucket-list/README.md

 ("Seau", pronounced "SO" means "bucket" in French 🇫🇷)

+## Features
+- "Bucket list" inspired by the Life Checklist (see after)
+- No frameworks, only rudimentary HTML/JS/CSS for the sake of simplicity
+- Three states (red, orange, green)
+- Progress bars
+- Auto dark/light mode

 ## Credits
 This is largely inspired from Neal Agrawal's Life Checklist (and therefore not _exactly_ a bucket list: it is whatever you want it to be: bucket list, life checklist, achievements list...)